-After helping more than 15,000 Miami and Dade County clients handle their Chapter 7 and Chapter 13 bankruptcies since 1996, one of the most frequent worries people have is that they will lose everything.
+After helping more than 15,000 Miami-Dade County clients handle their Chapter 7 and Chapter 13 bankruptcies, one of the most frequent worries people have is that they will lose everything.
 At Kingcade & Garcia, our attorney understands these concerns, and helps people every day understand that there are numerous key exemptions in Florida bankruptcy laws that allow you to protect key property and assets during the bankruptcy process.

 The answer varies from person to person.
 For some people, those filing under Chapter 7 liquidation or Chapter 13 reorganization, the answer in many cases is that you can keep almost everything.
 Depending on your case, your exemptions may include:

 - Personal property

 When you rely on our office for your case, you get a legal partner who will guide you every step of the way through your bankruptcy.
 From the initial filing to rebuilding your credit after bankruptcy, we help you address all the issues that matter most to you.
 We help you identify the most important things in your life to protect and work to find exemptions that will help you reach those goals.

 The Narrow Car Exemption In Florida